CartoDB/carto-selfhosted-helm/README.md

 This repository contains the Helm chart for CARTO self-hosted used to deploy CARTO in Kubernetes environments.

-For documentation and instructions please visit https://docs.carto.com
+Documentation and instructions can be found at https://docs.carto.com

 ## Prerequisites

-Self-hosting CARTO requires technical knowledge, if don't have the experience or you just want to try CARTO, we offer a cloud managed solution where you can start a trial in a few clicks, please, refer to https://app.carto.com.
+Self-hosted CARTO requires technical knowledge, if you don't have the experience or you just want to try CARTO, we offer a cloud managed solution where you can start a trial in a few clicks, please refer to https://app.carto.com.

-Self-hosting CARTO also requires an enterprise license.
+Self-hosted CARTO also requires an enterprise license.
 Please [contact our team](https://carto.com/request-live-demo) if you're interested.

 ## Release notes